ksu1000/portfolio_Kseniia_Kh/README.md

 - **images/**: Projects related to image processing, computer vision models, and other works involving images as input.
 - **tabular_data/**: Projects focused on analyzing tabular data, such as classification, regression, and exploratory data analysis (EDA).
-- **text/**: Projects that focus on natural language processing (NLP), such as text analysis, text classification models, etc.
+- **text/**: Projects that focus on natural language processing (NLP), such as text analysis, text classification models, question-answering, and generative models.

 ## 4. Tools
 - **Language**: Python